splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-business-hours.rst

 .. _ii-add-incident-workflow:

-Add your primary and secondary schedules to the incident workflow in the incident policy for the web application service
+Add the primary and secondary schedules to the incident workflow in the incident policy for the web application service
 ==============================================================================================================================

 Your last step for this scenario is to add your primary and secondary schedules to the incident workflow in the incident policy for your web application service.